JirongZhang/DeepHomography/README.md

 ## Release History
 * **2021.3.14**
-    * More accurate testset coordinates are released.
+    * The more accurate coordinates of testset are released.
 It uses traditional feature descriptors for pre-matching, which greatly reduces the error caused by pure manual marking.
 * **2020.8.4**
     * Sorry for waiting.
 We have uploaded codes and dataset.
 Please read our [final version of paper](https://arxiv.org/pdf/1909.05983.pdf), which complements more discussion.
 * **2020.7.3**